wagiro/BurpBounty/README.md

 ##  Changelog
 **2.2 20181026**
-* Fix some minor problems
+* Fixed some minor problems

 **2.1 20181024**
 * Replace strings in payloads